AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics-video.md

 >[!NOTE]
 >
->Before you continue, make sure that you have a **playable video** uploaded within AEM.
+>Before you continue, make sure** **that you have a** playable video** uploaded within AEM.

->
->To ensure that your videos play on the page, consult **[this tutorial](/help/sites-authoring/default-components-foundation.md#video)** for information about how to transcode video files in AEM.
+>To ensure that your videos play on the page, consult ** [this tutorial](/help/sites-authoring/default-components-foundation.md#video)** for information about how to transcode video files in AEM.

 Use the following procedure to set up a framework for video tracking using each method.

 >[!NOTE]
 >
 >For new implementations, it is recommended that you **do not use** the legacy options for video tracking.
-Please use the **Milestones** method instead.
+Please use the **Milestones **method instead.

 ## Common steps {#common-steps}

-1. Set up a web page by dragging a **video component** from the sidekick and adding a playable **video as an asset** for the component
+1. Set up a web page by dragging a** video component** from the sidekick and adding a playable **video as an asset** for the component

 1. [Create an Adobe Analytics configuration and framework](/help/sites-administering/adobeanalytics.md).

-    * The examples in the sections that follow use the name **my-sc-configuration** for the configuration and **videofw** for the framework.
+    * The examples in the sections that follow use the name **my-sc-configuration** for the configuration and** videofw** for the framework**.**

-1. On the framework page, select an RSID and set the usage to all. ([http://localhost:4502/cf#/etc/cloudservices/sitecatalyst/videoconf/videofw.html](http://localhost:4502/cf#/etc/cloudservices/sitecatalyst/videoconf/videofw.html))
+1. On the framework page, select an RSID and set the usage to all. ([https://localhost:4502/cf#/etc/cloudservices/sitecatalyst/videoconf/videofw.html](https://localhost:4502/cf#/etc/cloudservices/sitecatalyst/videoconf/videofw.html))
 1. From the General component category in Sidekick, drag the Video component onto the framework.
 1. Select a tracking method: